onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Imagine a world where the way to make the most money is to tell the hardest truths." - [Alexandros Marinos](https://x.com/alexandrosM/status/1806072469922660485)

-> "The present is saturated with the past and pregnant with the future." - [Gottfried Wilhelm Leibniz](https://www.azquotes.com/quote/1032469)

 > "Why is there something rather than nothing?" - [Gottfried Wilhelm Leibniz](https://www.goodreads.com/quotes/7582418-why-is-there-something-rather-than-nothing)

-> "Desire nothing for yourself, which you do not desire for others." - [Baruch Spinoza](https://www.azquotes.com/quote/839656)

 > "Self-preservation is the primary and only foundation of virtue." - [Baruch Spinoza](https://www.azquotes.com/quote/500068)